alu0101056944/imagosproject/README.md

 # Bone age estimator

 A program that reads a Domain Specific Language (DSL) file with a target radiography description (bone measurements) to be compared against a reference atlas of age labeled radiographies.
-Closest match to target results in it's labeled age being the final estimated age.
+Closest match to target results in the references's labeled age being the final estimated age.

 # How to use